cpojer/mootools-filemanager/README.md

 ### Custom Authentication

-* As Flash and therefore the Uploader ignores authenticated clients you need to specify your own authentication.
-In order to do this you need to provide a custom "UploadIsAuthenticated" function on the serverside and you need to specify "uploadAuthData" on the client.
+* As Flash and therefore the Uploader ignores authenticated clients[*] you need to specify your own authentication / session initialization.
+In order to do this you need to provide custom code in the "UploadIsAuthorized" callback function on the serverside and you need to specify "uploadAuthData" on the client.

+  [*] More specifically: Flash does not pass along any cookies, hence the PHP session ID cookie is not sent along with any upload request.
+The elements is 'uploadAuthData' are sent to the server as part of the request URI and will show up in the $_GET[] array, where you can extract them and manually initialize and start your session-based authentication.

 ### Credits

 Loosely based on a Script by [Yannick Croissant](http://dev.k1der.net/dev/brooser-un-browser-de-fichier-pour-mootools/)